ALTinners/nghttp2/doc/sources/nghttpx-howto.rst

 By default, this mode's frontend connection is encrypted using SSL/TLS.
 So server's private key and certificate must be supplied to the command line (or through configuration file).
-In this case, the fontend protocol selection will is done via ALPN or NPN.
+In this case, the frontend protocol selection will be done via ALPN or NPN.

 With ``--frontend-no-tls`` option, user can turn off SSL/TLS in frontend connection.
 In this case, SPDY protocol is not available